Damaniel/SLAC/README.md

 ## To be added

-The game is technically playable from beginning to end, but is still in active development and many features are missing:
+The game is technically playable from beginning to end, but is still in active development.
+I'm currently working on:

-- Functional shops and museum
 - More balancing.
 A lot more balancing.
+- Bug-fixing
+- QOL changes, like letting the player choose what items decurse and identify scrolls can be used on.

 ## Screenshots (in DOSBox-X)